|Guide||♦||11 Triplogs||Active Topic|

+Looking up, you will see the jagged rock teeth of Pinnacle Ridge and the rounded humps of the mountains above.
+The highest gentle curve is Cottonwood mountain, and it is not clear how you will broach the ascent.
+The trail I found was about 15% easily followed, and for the rest, you have to look for it, pay close attention to any faint path, and use your map.
 I never found one area where the trail leaves cottonwood wash; I continued upcanyon and climbed out after it slotted up and no horse or cow could easily climb the rocky narrows.
 I intersected the trail on its climb north up the hill.
-Soon you come to switchbacks, and big views opening up.
-The switchbacks and part of the trail is cairned, but at times the trail behaves somewhat strangely and with all the brush from all the rains made it a real challenge to follow.
+Soon you come to switchbacks and big views opening up.
+The switchbacks and part of the trail are cairned, but at times the trail behaves somewhat strangely.
+Brush from all the rains made it a real challenge to follow.

-This hike is listed as One-Way.
-When you hike several trails on a single "hike", log it with a generic name that describes the hike.
-Then link the trails traveled, check out the example
+When hiking several trails on a single "hike", log it with a generic name that describes the hike.
+Then link the trails traveled, check out the example.